schallanne/git-workshop/README.md

 You forgot but you have a demo to present.
 You did not have time to test your work and prefer to show the previous version.
 You’ll use the stash feature to put your current work aside for the moment.

+> Stashed files are often forgotten, that’s usually used to store code very
+> temporarily.
+Prefer commits if you don’t want to loose code.

 ## Stash your files